airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

 {"type": "SPEC", "spec": {"documentationUrl": "https://polygon.io/docs/stocks/get_v2_aggs_ticker__stocksticker__range__multiplier___timespan___from___to", "connectionSpecification": {"$schema": "http://json-schema.org/draft-07/schema#", "type": "object", "required": ["stock_ticker", "api_key"], "properties": {"stock_ticker": {"type": "string", "title": "Stock Ticker", "description": "The stock ticker to track", "examples": ["AAPL", "TSLA", "AMZN"]}, "api_key": {"type": "string", "description": "The Polygon.io Stocks API key to use to hit the API.", "airbyte_secret": true}}}}}
 ```

-We've implemented the first command!
-Three more and we'll have a working connector.

 #### Implementing check connection

-The second command to implement is the [check operation](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#check) `check --config <config_name>`, which tells the user whether a config file they gave us is correct.
-In our case, "correct" means they input a valid stock ticker and a correct API key like we declare via the `spec` operation.
+The second command to implement is the [check operation](https://docs.airbyte.com/understanding-airbyte/airbyte-protocol/#check) `check --config <config_name>`,
+which tells the user whether a config file they gave us is correct.
+In our case, "correct" means they input a valid
+stock ticker and a correct API key like we declare via the `spec` operation.

 To achieve this, we'll:

 1. Create valid and invalid configuration files to test the success and failure cases with our connector.
-We'll place config files in the `secrets/` directory which is gitignored everywhere in the Airbyte monorepo by default to avoid accidentally checking in API keys
+   We'll place config files in the `secrets/` directory which is gitignored everywhere in the Airbyte monorepo by
+   default to avoid accidentally checking in API keys.
-2. Add a `check` method which calls the Polygon.io API to verify if the provided token & stock ticker are correct and output the correct airbyte message
+2. Add a `check` method which calls the Polygon.io API to verify if the provided token & stock ticker are correct and output the correct airbyte message.
-3. Extend the argument parser to recognize the `check --config <config>` command and call the `check` method when the `check` command is invoked
+3. Extend the argument parser to recognize the `check --config <config>` command and call the `check` method when the `check` command is invoked.

 Let's first add the configuration files: